Clomipramine - Standard print (pdf)

 Find out more about Clomipramine in the full fact sheet.

 Clomipramine is a type of medicine known as an anti-depressant.
-It has been used to treat depression for many years.
+It's been used to treat depression for many years.
 It acts on the nerve cells in the brain to prolong the feel-good effect that certain brain chemicals, called serotonin and noradrenaline, normally give us.

-There is some anecdotal evidence about clomipramine being effective in treating a group of brain tumours known as gliomas.
-There has also been some laboratory research into its effect on brain tumour cells.
+There's some anecdotal evidence about clomipramine being effective in treating a group of brain tumours, known as gliomas.
+There's also been some laboratory research into its effect on brain tumour cells.
 However, the use of clomipramine to treat brain tumours is debated.

-The reason why the use of clomipramine in brain tumour treatments is debated is that there has not been a randomised clinical trial showing if the drug is effective in treating brain tumours.
+The use of clomipramine in treating brain tumour is debated because there hasn't been a randomised clinical trial showing if the drug is effective in treating brain tumours.

-In a randomised clinical trial, some of the patients would receive clomipramine whilst others would receive a 'dummy drug', known as a placebo.
-This would allow a comparison of the outcomes for the two groups to be made, and is needed to establish scientifically whether clomipramine is an effective treatment for brain tumours.
+In a randomised clinical trial, some of the patients would receive clomipramine while others would receive a 'dummy drug', known as a placebo.
+Comparing the results from the two groups would show scientifically whether clomipramine is an effective treatment for brain tumours.

-As a result, there is currently insufficient evidence to support the anecdotal claims.
-Without such evidence, clomipramine will not be licenced for use with brain tumours.
+Without scientific evidence, clomipramine will not be licensed for use with brain tumours.
 There are no NICE guidelines at present for the use of clomipramine in the treatment of brain tumours.

 Your doctor may therefore be unwilling to prescribe this drug.

 As with all drugs, clomipramine can have some unwanted side-effects and these may be different from person to person.
 These side-effects usually improve as your body adjusts to the medicine.

 Common side-effects include: